Aren't You Glad

 "Aren't You Glad" is a song by the American rock band the Beach Boys, written by Brian Wilson and Mike Love.
-The two also share lead vocal.
-Recording began in either late September or early October 1967 and concluded in November.
+The two also share lead vocals.
+Recording began in early October 1967 and concluded in November.
 It was released in December as the second track on their studio album Wild Honey.

 In its 1968 review of the LP, Rolling Stone called it a "Lovin' Spoonful type song with the Beach Boys touch".
 That year, Rolling Stone editor Gene Sculatti said it "achieves a Miracles style smoothness via a Bobby Goldsboro-type song".
 In 1979, Byron Preiss wrote that the song "epitomized the simple energy of the album".

 A live version was released on the album Live in London (1970).